EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

   - an `<md:Extensions>` element at the role level containing
     - an `<mdui:UIInfo>` extension element containing the child elements `<mdui:DisplayName>`, `<mdui:Logo>`, and `<mdui:PrivacyStatementURL>`
-    - an `<mdattr:EntityAttributes>` extension element for signaling Subject Identifier requirements with previously prescribed content
+    - an `<mdattr:EntityAttributes>` extension element for signalling Subject Identifier requirements with previously prescribed content
   - an `<md:ContactPerson>` element with a contactType of `support` and/or a `<md:ContactPerson>` element with a contactType of `technical`.
 The